 The Nature Education Group (NEG) is a cross-disciplinary working group co-chaired by the Early Childhood Education department and the Humber Arboretum to promote engagement in nature for students, faculty, children, families, and the wider community of practice implementing nature education.
-The NEG is aligned with the priorities of both the School of Health Sciences and the Humber Arboretum: exemplary programs and practice, student success, training and professional development and research.
+The NEG is aligned with the priorities of both the Faculty of Health Sciences & Wellness and the Humber Arboretum: exemplary programs and practice, student success, training and professional development and research.

 Since 2017, Humber’s Early Childhood Education Department has partnered with University College Lillebaelt (UCL) to provide experiential learning for students from both institutions.
 In addition to a focus on social inclusion and pedagogy, UCL has a long tradition of incorporating nature into pedagogical practices.
 Many early learning settings in and around Odense have nature embedded into the curriculum. http://www.thelocal.dk/20160331/is-danish-parenting-as-wild-as-the-world-thinks